aaghouse/bank_marketing_campaign/README.md

 * sklearn, pandas, numpi, time

 ## Project Description
 Bank has collected 21 features or columns of around 41188 rows or records.
 These are statistics and data about the clients.
-Marketing term deposit inciscriminately to all these clients historically has given a success rate of 1%.
+Marketing term deposit indiscriminately to all these clients historically has given a success rate of 1%.
 Not just a low success rate but has given bad customer experience.
 This initiative is to statistically study the clients, category of clients, observe their pattern, past success on term deposits, financial potential and come up with target clients to market the product (term deposits).
-Idea is to spend resource, time, effort and cater to better customer experience.
+The idea is to spend efficient resources, time, effort and cater to better customer experience.

 ## Needs of this project
 - ML modeling skills, python